1950s and 1960s

-By 1953, Soule and Murphy had been replaced with Pereira and Luckman, a large firm from Los Angeles, to create a new master plan and expansion.
+By 1953, Soule and Murphy had been replaced with Pereira and Luckman, a large firm from Los Angeles, to create a new master plan and expand the campus.
 The Pereira and Luckman 1953 plan clustered the majority of buildings around one central quadrangle, with the library at one end, and housing surrounding the lagoon.
 Aside from the views of the ocean from the new dormitories, the campus buildings turned inward, to focus on connections between the buildings.

-Pereira and Luckman were famous for master planning, and they were asked by the UC Regents to create a master plan for the greater Goleta valley.
-Their plan included an ‘urban revitalization’ infrastructure program for Isla Vista, a town center (with city hall and other administrative facilities) at Storke and Hollister, and greater connectivity between UCSB and the surrounding community.
+Pereira and Luckman were well known as community master planners, and they were asked by the UC Regents to create a master plan for the greater Goleta valley.
+Their plan included an ‘urban revitalization’ infrastructure program for Isla Vista and Old Town Goleta, a town center (with city hall and other administrative facilities) at Storke and Hollister, and greater connectivity between UCSB and the surrounding community.
 The Isla Vista revitalization plan included a re-working of the street grid to allow for wider streets with sidewalks, re-sizing the narrow lots to a standard size, and creating a flexible master plan that would allow for continued growth.
 This plan was never implemented due to high cost and legal issues.

 William Pereira (1909-1985) and Charles Luckman (1909-1999) were classmates in architecture school before forming a partnership in 1950.
 Their firm was one of the largest architecture firms in Los Angeles, designing mostly commercial and civic buildings until the partnership dissolved in 1958.
 Pereira designed LACMA, the TransAmerica Building, and was the master planner and architect for UC Irvine and the city of Irvine.
 Charles Luckman continued as the UCSB campus executive architect until 1968; he also notably designed Madison Square Garden, the LA Zoo, and the Kennedy Space Center.

 Housing was a problem during the early 1950s.
 The lack of both apartments and rooming houses in the area surrounding campus meant that a large portion of the students lived in Santa Barbara and commuted to the Goleta campus.
 The 1955 opening of the Santa Rosa residence hall and the 1957 opening of the Ortega Dining Commons allowed the students to live and eat in new buildings, not the repurposed ‘temporary’ Marine barracks and mess hall.
 Santa Rosa hall was built specifically to house female students since at the time it was considered improper for young female students to live on their own in apartments or rooming houses.
 The hall featured a sewing room, "house mother," and an 11pm curfew.
 The additions of Anacapa and Santa Cruz residence halls, as well as De la Guerra Dining commons (all in 1958) helped alleviate the housing shortages.

 As societal norms changed, so did the residence halls.
 By the mid-60s, co-educational buildings like San Miguel residence hall were built (different floors or wings of the same building held both male and female students), and as more housing was built in Isla Vista, the student population gradually moved off-campus.

 Charles Luckman Associates

 In 1958 Pereira and Luckman disolved their partnership, and Charles Luckman Associates took over as the campus planners and executive architects.
 CLA designed Broida Hall, Harold Frank Hall, Cheadle Hall, Campbell Hall, and many residence halls for the expanding student population.
 As was the practice during the Pereira & Luckman time, CLA were the executive architects who provided other architects with a general architectural vocabulary for designing specific buildings on campus.
 Charles Luckman Associates expanded upon the original architectural vocabulary, and created a "late campus standard" design vocabulary that allowed for taller and larger buildings, while keeping some of the early elements.